-OPEN Forum remains the beloved content marketing hub that content marketers have grown to admire, and small business owners continue to adore it as well.
+Business Trends and Insights remains the beloved content marketing hub that content marketers have grown to admire, and small business owners continue to adore it as well.
 This financial services hub is a well-known online resource that continues to deliver on the three things that matter most when it comes to owning a small business: growth, revenue and customer acquisition.
 AmEx’s superpower resides in its omnichannel approach to content delivery.
 The new native app improves the mobile experience immensely and dramatically enhanced how and when users access the content.
 Rather than having to browse the mobile version for relevant content, users can pre-select subject areas they’re interested in and the app delivers the most relevant articles and insights at the most opportune times of the day.

 Whole Foods Market: Whole Story

 Whole Foods is the market leader when it comes to nutritious grocery options.
 Over the last 36 years, the company has built a brand based on quality and consumer value, amassing a vast portfolio of recipes and nutrition-related content featuring healthy, delicious ingredients and dishes for consumers to enjoy and ultimately shop for.
 Most of this content lives on the Whole Foods content marketing hub, Whole Story.
 But aside from having a rich library of assets for people to consume, what makes this content marketing hub great is how Whole Foods uses the content to attract its ideal audience and drive repeat engagement.
 Whole Foods uses content sequencing across various channels to supercharge its strategy, displaying individually-targeted content recommendations to consumers.
 As a result, the brand has been able to drive a 40%+ repeat engagement rate and 34 million targeted impressions to its recipe pages.